Gman-Superfly/Complexity_from_Constraints/README.md

 See `docs/ENERGY_CONSERVATION_AND_MONOTONICITY.md` for detailed guidance, mathematical background, and troubleshooting.

 #### Normalized Dynamics: why orthogonal (tangent-plane) noise
 Short answer: In Normalized Dynamics, the update uses the unit gradient direction.
 The gradient defines the normal to the energy level set, so the orthogonal complement is the tangent space.
 Injecting noise in that tangent space is structure‑preserving: it explores along the level set and doesn’t raise energy to first order.
 That’s the geometric reason a normalized, direction‑only flow naturally pairs with orthogonal (tangent‑plane) noise.
+Origin/prototype: Normalized Dynamics (Normalized_Dynamic_OPT) by Gman‑Superfly — see repository: `https://github.com/Gman-Superfly/Normalized_Dynamic_OPT`.

 #### When to turn it up (signals)
 - Gradient rotation: large angle between successive gradients (curved valleys).